mjs513/TMM-HB01B0-Camera/README.md

 Calibration of AutoExposure came from the existing Sparkfun library for the HB01B0.

 For more information on functions see the example provided with the library as well as: https://docs.openmv.io/library/omv.sensor.html.

+Teensy DMA support also has been add to the library by PJRC user @KurtE based on previous camera work.

+See the PJRC Forum Thread MicroMod Beta Testing (https://forum.pjrc.com/threads/66771-MicroMod-Beta-Testing) for TMM.